What’s a liability order for child maintenance?

 Unfortunately, one cannot rely on the CMS to use their powers without external prodding – once you’ve gotten this far, don’t take the pressure off.

-If you haven’t done yet, download my free child maintenance planner to record key events such as liability order dates, order numbers and amounts.
+If you haven’t done yet, download my free child maintenance planner [new version coming soon] to record key events such as liability order dates, order numbers and amounts.

 Stay positive, and read my related child maintenance posts here.